 [Parent Tips] 5 Skill Sets to Focus on for Kindergarten Readiness

-All parents hope their children have it better than they did growing up.
+All parents and caregivers hope their children have it better than they did growing up.
 This concept made sense when many of our parents or grandparents walked to school uphill both ways, barefoot in the snow, etc. However, in more modern times in the United States, many parents have been fortunate enough to grow up in a situation where they were not deprived of much.
 We had access to plenty of food, education, and material items; many of us were, for lack of a better word, spoiled.
 Now, we are giving our children everything that we had and more, with the exception of one important gift—our time.

 This deficit becomes apparent when we consider that now, more than ever, students are arriving to school unprepared for the academic and social experience of kindergarten.
 What can parents do to make sure that their child enters the classroom primed for learning?
 Here’s a list of five teacher-approved areas that parents can focus on to make sure that their preschooler is kindergarten-ready.